Academic Resource Center

 - Academic Coaching: The Academic Coaching program is an appointment-based service that helps students develop effective learning habits and strategies, including skills related to studying, test taking, time-management and more.
 Academic coaches meet one-on-one with students to help them hone specific skills related to the students' individual academic goals.

 - The Language Lounge: Language Lounge services help students achieve fluency in more than one language.
 The signature service in the Language Lounge is the Conversation Partners program.
 This program gives students who are learning English, Spanish, Arabic, and/or Japanese an opportunity to meet one-on-one with a proficient speaker of the target language, who can help them practice listening, speaking, and reading comprehension, and who serves as a mentor related to issues of intercultural communication.
 This service is available by appointment or on a walk-in basis.
 The Language Lounge also provides online workshops for guided writing and language practice, and monthly social events and off-campus cultural excursions for English language learners.
-Upcoming events can be found on our Facebook page, and workshops are available through our web site, or by e-mailing email@example.com to join our monthly newsletter.
+Upcoming events and workshops can be found on the events page of our web site, or by e-mailing email@example.com to join our monthly newsletter.
 All Language Lounge Services are open to graduate and undergraduate students.

 - Peer Assisted Study Sessions (PASS): PASS sessions are weekly study meetings that provide students in select challenging courses with an opportunity to learn and explore course content in an interactive, small-group setting.
 The groups meet twice per week, and they are guided by trained peer leaders.
 A complete list of the PASS sessions offered each semester can be found on the SSC web site.